rexrainbow/phaser3-rex-notes/docs/docs/ui-textbox.md

         - [Built-in text object](text.md) : `fixedWidth` and `fixedHeight`, set to `0` to disable this feature.
         - [BBcode text object](bbcodetext.md) : `fixedWidth` and `fixedHeight`, set to `0` to disable this feature.
         - [Tag text object](tagtext.md) : `fixedWidth` and `fixedHeight`, set to `0` to disable this feature.
+- `expandTextWidth` :
+    - `true` : Expand `fixedWidth` and `wrapWidth` when layout, to change width of text game object to fit this textbox.
+- `expandTextHeight` :
+    - `true` : Expand `fixedHeight` when layout, to change height of text game object to fit this textbox.
 - `action` : Game object of action icon, optional.
 - `actionMask` : Set true to add a *circle* mask on action icon game object.
 - `align` : Alignment of title, text game objects.